Visiting the DRA during the Covid-19 Pandemic – from July 2021

-This document explains what our operating procedures mean for those planning to use the Archive for private browsing and independent study during the pandemic.
-It also outlines what you will need to do whilst in our Covid-19 secure premises.
+This document explains what our operating procedures mean for those planning to use the Archive for private browsing and independent study during the ongoing pandemic.
+It also outlines what you will need to do whilst in our Covid-19 secure venue.
+The information is based on the latest guidance supplied by the UK Government, Public Health England and sector specific organisations, and will be reviewed as and when new information becomes available.

 While in the Archive, all members of our community must: